pconwell/rpi-long-timelapse/README.md

 - How to run basic commands from CLI (we will not be using a GUI for anything)
 - How to mount a share/network drive (samba & fstab)
 - How to set up a cron job
+- Basic Python programing

 ## Initial Setup
 I will be using a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) and a [camera module](https://www.raspberrypi.org/products/camera-module-v2/).
 Make sure you also get the correct cable as the camera module is compatable with both the full size pi and pi zero - but the cables are different between the full size and the zero.
-I ordered [this kit](https://www.adafruit.com/product/3414), which comes with everything you need except for a micro SD card.
-Pretty much any SD card should do fine, but I'm using [this one](https://www.amazon.com/gp/product/B06XYHN68L) which I honestly don't know much about other than it was relatively cheap and was recommended online for use with the pi.
+I ordered [this kit](https://www.adafruit.com/product/3414), which comes with everything you need except for a micro SD card and the camera focusing tool.
+Pretty much any SD card should do fine, but I'm using [this one](https://www.amazon.com/gp/product/B06XYHN68L) which I honestly don't know much about other than it was relatively cheap and was recommended for use with the pi.

 If you are not familiar with the pi zero, it does not have an ethernet port and only has mini hdmi and micro usb ports.
 If you have the adapters already, no big deal.
 But, I don't have the correct adapters and I don't want to double the price of this project by buying adapters I'll use once.
 So, we will need to set up wifi and ssh in a somewhat unique way.

 > side note - the camera will probably be out of focus depending on the distance to your subject.
-Don't do like I did - spend the 97¢ on the camera adjustment tool.
+Don't do like I did - spend the 95¢ on the camera adjustment tool.
 I tried to use a pair of needle nose pliers, my hand slipped and I scratched the lens.
+I highly recommend you spend the extra 95¢ so you don't have to spend $30 on a replacement camera module.

 ### Raspbian